Automatic Meter Reading

-This example shows you how to use the Communications Toolbox™ to read utility meters by processing Standard Consumption Message (SCM) signals and Interval Data Message (IDM) signals which are emitted by Encoder-Receiver-Transmitter (ERT) compatible meters.
-You can either use recorded data from a file, or receive over-the-air signals in real time using the RTL-SDR Radio or ADALM-PLUTO Radio.
+This example shows you how to use Communications Toolbox™ to read utility meters by processing Standard Consumption Message (SCM) signals and Interval Data Message (IDM) signals which are emitted by Encoder-Receiver-Transmitter (ERT) compatible meters.
+You can either use recorded data from a file, or receive over-the-air signals in real time using an RTL-SDR or ADALM-PLUTO radio.

-To run this example using recorded data from a file , you need the following software:
+To run this example using recorded data from a file, you need Communications Toolbox™.

-RTL-SDR radio and the corresponding software Communications Toolbox Support Package for RTL-SDR Radio
+RTL-SDR radio and the Communications Toolbox Support Package for RTL-SDR Radio add-on

-ADALM-PLUTO radio and the corresponding software Communications Toolbox Support Package for ADALM-PLUTO Radio
+ADALM-PLUTO radio and the Communications Toolbox Support Package for Analog Devices® ADALM-PLUTO Radio add-on

-Automatic Meter Reading (AMR) is a technology that autonomously collects the consumption and status data from utility meters (e.g. electric, gas, or water meters) and delivers the data to utility providers for billing or analysis purposes.
+Automatic Meter Reading (AMR) is a technology that autonomously collects the consumption and status data from utility meters (such as electric, gas, or water meters) and delivers the data to utility providers for billing or analysis purposes.
 The AMR system utilizes low power radio frequency (RF) communication to transmit meter readings to a remote receiver.
-The RF transmission properties include
+The RF transmission properties include:

 Transmission frequency within range: 910-920 MHz